 The grade will be based on class participation, a midterm exam, and a final.
 In addition, there will be five required short essays (3 pages each), which will focus on the major issues associated with health care.
-In terms of the participation grade: every week, approximately 3 to 4 students will be assigned articles (2 articles each) that they must present in class for discussion.
+In terms of the participation grade: every week, approximately 3 to 4 students will be assigned to find articles (2 articles each) that they must present in class for discussion.
 These articles must be given to me the day before class.

-Class Participation 10%
+Class Participation 10% (This includes article presentations)

-Midterm 20% (October 11)
+Midterm 20% (February 23) Test #2 20% (April 27)

-Final 20% (December 13)

-Short Essays 50% (assigned approximately every other week of class)
+Short Essays 50% (There is a total of 5 essays)